 - Gather your information

 Use the optional Request for Regulatory Relief form to describe your situation and request.
+Alternatively, you can submit a detailed e-mail describing your request.
+Make sure to include the information requested by the form.

 - Submit your request